lucasmodrich/lucasmodrich.github.io/_posts/2012-03-18-south-pacific-cruise.md

 ---
+layout: post
+cover: false
 title: South Pacific Cruise
 date: 2012-03-18 09:01:48.000000000 +11:00
-type: post
-parent_id: '0'
-published: true
-password: ''
-status: publish
-categories:
-- Blog
-- Travel
 tags:
 - Cruise
 - Isle of Pines
 - New Caledonia
-- P&amp;O
+- PnO
 - Pacific Dawn
 - South Pacific
 - Vanuatu
-permalink: "/2012/03/18/south-pacific-cruise/"
+subclass: 'post tag-travel'
+logo: false
+author: modrich
+categories: travel
 ---
 By this time next week we will be cruising in the middle of the South Pacific - sun, sea breeze, and the obligatory beer/cocktail.